Aloe Vera: The Greatest Natural Acne Treatment In The World?

 Aloe vera has countless anti-inflammatory compounds

-Does aloe vera clear acne, pimples, skin?As every teenager should know, chronic inflammation is the main cause of acne vulgaris.
-Diet, nutrition and lifestyle are most important, seizing control of a hyperactive immune system from the inside out.
+Does aloe vera clear acne, pimples, skin?As every teenager should know, chronic inflammation is the root cause of acne vulgaris.

-Nevertheless, topical treatments like rose water and resveratrol are great for targeting the skin’s surface directly.
-Some, like resveratrol, succeed using a single unstoppable anti-inflammatory compounds, but aloe vera joins raw honey in combining dozens of smaller enzymes.
+While diet is most important (e.g. lowering sugar), topical treatments like rose water are great for targeting the skin’s surface directly.
+Some, like resveratrol, succeed using a single unstoppable anti-inflammatory compound, while aloe vera joins raw honey in combining dozens of smaller enzymes.

 Firstly, aloe vera is rich in the enzyme bradykinase which degrades bradykinin, an important inflammatory mediator.
-This study confirmed that the theory translates, that aloe vera lowers bradykinin when applied to real world skin: “aloe barbadensis gel contains a material that inhibits the bradykinin effect, which might explain the anti-inflammatory properties”.
+This study confirmed that the bradykinin in aloe vera acts in the same way: “aloe barbadensis gel contains a material that inhibits the bradykinin effect, which might explain the anti-inflammatory properties”.

-Secondly, there’s the compound C-glucosyl chromone, which according to this study on an inflamed mouse ear, has just as strong topical anti-inflammatory activity as pharmaceutical hydrocortisone (catabolic steroids).
-Aloe vera contains plenty; in fact, it was the first plant from which the compound was isolated in 1996.
+Secondly, there’s the compound C-glucosyl chromone, which according to this study on an inflamed mouse ear, has equally strong topical anti-inflammatory activity to pharmaceutical hydrocortisone (catabolic steroids).
+Aloe vera contains plenty, as it was the first plant from which the compound was isolated in 1996.

 Then there’s the class of phenolic antioxidants called anthraquinones.
 The most notable is aloin, a bitter yellow coloured compound found in at least 68 of the aloe species.
 Aloin was long used as a laxative before the FDA ruled it as unsafe in 2002.
 However, it’s been born again as an inflammation slasher, inhibiting COX-2 (study), the public enemy number 1 of inflammation which stimulates numerous smaller immune system cytokines.